PeterWANGHK/DASE7505_student/README.md

 - UID

 report the following:
-- Your filled-in python codes with explanations.
+- Your filled-in python codes with explanations (i.e., how performances change after adjusting parameters?)
 - A brief discussion to show your understanding of the closed loop control.
 Hint: you may leverage on the course material and the online documentation of the messages to better interpret your data.
 ## There are no minimum page limit or format requirements, but a more professional report could contribute to a higher mark for this lab exercise.
 ## Deadline: check the announcements in HKU Moodle.